-This proposed AD would require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations, which are specified in EASA AD 2025-0005 described previously, as incorporated by reference.
-Any differences with EASA AD 2025-0005 are identified as exceptions in the regulatory text of this proposed AD.
+This proposed AD would require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations, which are specified in EASA AD 2025-0044 described previously, as incorporated by reference.
+Any differences with EASA AD 2025-0044 are identified as exceptions in the regulatory text of this proposed AD.

-This proposed AD would require revisions to certain operator maintenance documents to include new actions (e.g., inspections).
-Compliance with these actions is required by 14 CFR 91.403(c).
+This proposed AD would require revisions to certain operator maintenance documents to include new Critical Design Configuration Control Limitations (CDCCLs).
+Compliance with CDCCLs is required by 14 CFR 91.403(c).
 For airplanes that have been previously modified, altered, or repaired in the areas addressed by this proposed AD, the operator may not be able to accomplish the actions described in the revisions.
 In this situation, to comply with 14 CFR 91.403(c), the operator must request approval for an alternative method of compliance (AMOC) according to paragraph (k)(1) of this proposed AD.